 Through their persistence and skill, John and Marty (co-inventors) successfully created the first dry-erase paint product for IdeaPaint that showed true commercial promise.
 Late in 2006 and early 2007 respectively, John invited two other former Babson classmates Jeff Avallon and Morgen Newman to join the company.
 From then until IdeaPaint’s launch in June of 2008, the three friends and classmates worked together on a plan to commercially launch IdeaPaint’s first product, IdeaPaint Pro.
 IdeaPaint launched in a big way at a Chicago Trade Show, NEOCON, in June of 2008, where IdeaPaint won numerous prestigious awards.
 In the spring of 2008, IdeaPaint met with Dennis Baldwin, Managing Partner of Breakaway Ventures and Former Chief Marketing Officer of Reebok, who fueled IdeaPaint with a $5 Million Series A financing round that closed in August of 2008.

-After the first major round of financing was completed, the company was able to invest in much needed additional headcount to drive Brand growth.
-John continued overseeing all product development as VP of R&D until he left the the company to pursue a new venture in the spring of 2010.
-At this same time, Jeff Avallon assumed the role of VP of Business Development and Morgen Newman as VP of International Sales, titles that they continue to maintain today as full time employees of IdeaPaint.
+After the first major round of financing was completed, the company was able to invest in much needed additional headcount to drive brand growth.
+John continued overseeing all product development as VP of R&D until he left the company to pursue a new venture in the spring of 2010.
+At this same time, Jeff Avallon assumed the role of VP of Business Development which he continues to maintain today as a full time employee of IdeaPaint.
 Since John’s departure in the spring of 2010, he has remained a valued advisor and significant shareholder in the company.
 “I look forward to the company bringing great products to market that inspire creativity and innovation in all of our customers for many years to come.”